-Well-fitted gear will enhance your enjoyment of a dive, and being more comfortable underwater will give you more time to focus on your skills as opposed to the niggle of a too-large BCD or discomfort of a loose wetsuit.
+Well-fitted gear will enhance your enjoyment of a dive, and being more comfortable underwater will give you more time to focus on your skills.
+This is much more enjoyable than worrying about a too-large BCD or the discomfort of a loose wetsuit.

 Do your homework

 Once you’ve established what sort of equipment will be suitable for your needs, get stuck into a bit of research.
 Read online reviews, check reviews on retailer sites as well as more impartial and in-depth blogs, and also search YouTube for detailed video reviews.

 Be sure to use the GTS Facebook group, too!
 Search first to see if your chosen equipment has been discussed, and if you can’t find a relevant post, create one yourself to seek out the wisdom of our community.

 Fancy an even more exciting way of researching new gear?
 If you’re lucky enough to have lots of dive friends, borrow equipment from others to try different styles, or try out different types of equipment when you’re renting.
 Some dive shops may have the facilities to let you try before you buy, or even generous returns policies to allow you time to work out whether your purchase is right for you.

 Where’s the best place to buy new dive gear?

 Be sure to find out if you have a local provider – you’ll be supporting your local dive community, and building a relationship with them will help you make better equipment decisions in the future.

 This can also prove useful when it comes to getting your gear serviced.
 Many shops will be trained in servicing the equipment they sell, and it’s important to keep your gear in tip-top shape.